unicode-org/message-format-wg/spec/formatting.md

 In all cases, when encountering an error, a message formatter must provide some representation of the message.
 An informative error or errors must also be separately provided.
+When a message contains more than one error, or contains some error which leads to further errors, an implementation which does not emit all of the errors should prioritise Syntax and Data Model errors over others.

 When an error occurs in the resolution of an Expression or Markup Option, the Expression or Markup in question is processed as if the option were not defined.